Here you can find general information about the 2025 Accolades

 WeCare Wales award

-We’re looking for people to nominate outstanding workers involved in social care or childcare, play and early years, who’ve made a hugely positive difference to people’s lives.
+We’re looking for outstanding workers involved in social care or childcare, play and early years, who’ve made a hugely positive difference to people’s lives.

-The workers can be from any role in the public, private or voluntary sectors, including volunteers.
+The workers could be from any role in the public, private or voluntary sectors, including volunteers.
 They can also be apprentices or people studying for qualifications while they work.

 The awards ceremony